 Apart from the birth of my children, it was up there as one of the happiest days of my life.
 My sister and I hit it off immediately.
 We were so similar in many ways, but in other ways, totally different.
 I liked that about our relationship.
 We had completely different strengths, but we also shared a few negative traits, like low self-esteem.
 It was quite an experience meeting her that first day; we were both very excited and overwhelmed with emotion.
 Over the years we became very close.

 It was quite strange meeting my father for the first time, as he was a total stranger, yet I felt very comfortable with him.
 He was very ill with Parkinson’s disease.
 When I arrived in Sydney to meet him he was in hospital.
 The first thing I did when I got off the plane was find a public phone ( mobiles were uncommon in those days) and call him.
 But his wife answered my call, and told me I wouldn’t be able to meet him because he was ‘too ill.’
 It was a huge blow.
 Gut-wrenching.
 When I spoke to my sister later I discovered her mother was finding it all too difficult.
 I felt very sad for them all, but I was also determined not to go back to the UK without having met my father.
 I didn’t want to cause any trouble, but I’d flown all that way, and got myself into debt to pay for the trip, and I needed to meet him, so he could see for himself I had forgiven him for abandoning me.
 If I didn’t meet him it might be too late.
 He was already in his seventies.
 Thankfully, a meeting was arranged.
 We all went together to the hospital to visit my father.
 It was awkward meeting him for the first time with everyone there.
 I wanted to speak with him privately.
 But it was still an uplifting, unforgettable moment.
 I know now that these experiences have inspired and enriched my novel.
-I am living proof that it is possible to draw on your own life and weave it into your fiction writing – and get away with it!
+I am living proof that it is possible to draw on your own life and weave it into your fiction writing – and get away with it.
+After all, the freedom to write is vital to break down barriers.

 Why did you give your characters an Indigenous background?